+./uninstall.sh -g

-- ./uninstall.sh -q - Windows: Launch the Windows Add or Remove Programs utility from the Control Panel, and select Websense to start the Websense uninstall program.
+• Windows: Launch the Windows Add or Remove Programs utility, and then select Websense to start the Websense uninstall program.

 The uninstaller detects the installed Websense components and lists them.
 By default, all components are selected for removal.